Dan Brouillette

 Biography:

-Before his impactful tenure at Sempra, Brouillette served as the 15th United States Secretary of Energy.
+Before SI, Brouillette served as the 15th United States Secretary of Energy.
 Brouillette also served as the Deputy Secretary of Energy from August 2017 to December 2019, making history as the only individual ever confirmed by the U.S. Senate to hold both positions simultaneously.

-During his tenure as Secretary, Brouillette led transformative advancements in supercomputing, artificial intelligence (AI), quantum information science (QIS) research, and grid-scale energy storage.
-His unwavering commitment to innovation extended to the development of nuclear fuel sources for NASA and SpaceX missions, as well as the resumption of the nation's domestic enrichment programs to propel advanced civilian nuclear reactors.
+During his tenure as Secretary, Brouillette led transformative advancements in supercomputing, artificial intelligence, quantum information science research, and grid-scale energy storage.
+His unwavering commitment to innovation extended to the development of nuclear fuel sources for NASA and SpaceX missions, as well as the resumption of domestic enrichment programs to propel advanced civilian nuclear reactor development in the United States.